plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

      https://github.com/frisi/coredev52multipy/tree/zodbupdate

 Plone 5.2 can be ran on Python 2 and Python 3.
-To use Python 3 you need to `migrate your database <Database Migration>`_ first.
+To use Python 3 you need to `migrate your database <https://github.com/zopefoundation/zodbupdate/issues/11>`_ first.